Twice Sequential Monte Carlo for Tree Search: Twice-Sequential Monte Carlo Tree Search

-\paragraph{TSMCTS} requires a number of particles $N$, depth budget $T$, and a number of starting actions to search at the root $m_1$.
-The total search budget (number of model expansions) $ B = NT $ is then the particle budget multiplied by the depth budget.
-The total number of iterations of SH is $\log_2 m_1$.
-SH assigns a compute budget $B_i$ per action at the root per iteration $i = 1, \dots, \log_2 m_1$. $B_i$ can be computed as follows: $ B_i = \frac{NT}{m_i \log_2 m_1} $, where $ m_{i+1} = m_{i} / 2, \, i \geq 1 $.
-In order to preserve the parallelizability properties of SMC we assign $ N / m_i $ particles per-action per-iteration (we assume for simplicity that $ m_i $ divides $ N $ and otherwise round for a total particle budget of $N$ at each iteration).
-This results in the number of particles per-action per-iteration doubling every iteration: $N_{i+1} = 2N_i$.
-To maintain the same total compute cost $B = NT$ as SMC, at each iteration $i$ SH searches up to depth $T_{SH} < T$:
+Given a starting state $s_1 := s$ a number of particles $N$, depth budget $T$ and a number of starting actions to search at the root $m_1$ we have a total search budget (number of model expansions) $B = NT $, the particle budget multiplied by the depth budget.
+First, the algorithm computes the number of iterations: $\log_2 m_1$.
+The total compute budget is divided equally across iterations $ B_i = NT /\log_2 m_1 $.
+At each iteration, $i = 1, \dots, \log_2 m_1$ each action $a_j \in A_i$ in the set of actions to search this iteration $A_i$ is searched independently in parallel from the root with an equal search budget $ B_i^j = B_i / m_i $.

+To preserve the parallelizability properties of SMC a constant $N$ particles are divided across the actions each iteration.
+To achieve this, we assign $ N / m_i $ particles per-action per-iteration (we assume for simplicity that $ m_i $ divides $ N $ and otherwise round for a total particle budget of $N$ at each iteration).
+This results in the number of particles per-action per-iteration doubling every iteration $N_{i+1} = 2N_i$, as the number of actions halves $m_{i+1} = m_i / 2$ maintaining the total number of particles per iteration constant.
+To maintain the total search budget of the algorithm $B$ the search horizon per iteration is reduced $T_{SH} \leq T$:

-Instead of searching to the full depth $T$, TSMCTS searches repeatedly to a lesser depth $T_{SH}$, and thus each individual estimator $\bar Q^i_{T_{SH}}$ is a lower variance estimator.
-This results in additional reduction in estimator variance in $T$, traded off against reduction in the search horizon which becomes $T_{SH}$.
+This acts as an additional variance reducing mechanism, as SMC's variance increases with search depth and $T_{SH} \leq T$.